9 Unusual Things to do in Vienna: Where the Guidebooks Won’t Take You

 I didn’t hold back in my intro, so this won’t come as a surprise.
 I’m not a huge fan of the city.
 It’s a snoozefest.
 Update: I've decided to give Vienna yet another try, and she may be starting to grow on me.
 It's still a boring city compared to many others in Europe, but it's not horrible and I'm not going to try to stop you from visiting.
 If you want to see what I did on my last visit, you can follow my 3-day Vienna itinerary.

-Vienna has history, museums, and stories waiting to be told.
+Vienna has a rich history, museums, and stories waiting to be told.
 Just like any other European city.
 It’s Amsterdam without the canals and charm.
 It’s Prague with a big ego and no cute alleyways.
 It’s Berlin without its edge and Paris without the dirt... ok, maybe it’s not all bad.
 It is clean.

-There are, however, many other places in Austria that I do recommend you visit, like the gorgeous area around Zell am See.
+There are, however, many other places in Austria that I do recommend you visit like the gorgeous area around Zell am See.
 I’ve written a whole post summarizing the 11 best places to visit in Austria, or another one just on the top Austrian cities for those of you who hate nature.
 Here's my full 10-day Austria itinerary if you don't care to do any research and just want somebody to plan your trip for you.

-Here are some unusual things to do in Vienna that we think will make your stay a tad more interesting:
+Here are unusual things to do in Vienna that we think will make your stay a tad more interesting:

-1. Indulge in the best Sachertorte
+1. Indulge in the best Sachertorte in City Center

 Getting Sachertorte in Vienna